WHAT IS FOURTH WALL FOLKESTONE?

 THE TEAM

-Sarah Lloyd, Founding Director
+Sarah Lloyd, Founder

 Sarah Lloyd (Carpenter) is an artist, researcher and designer with a specialism in public engagement.
 Her work focuses mainly on the subject of mental health .
 She has worked in this field for almost 12 years.